AbdulShabazz/UnrealEngine_SpeechSynthesis_Blueprints/Source/SpeechSynthesisBP/Comments.md

-### Concatenative speech synthesis text-to-speech (TTS) library implemented in Blueprints.
+### Concatenative speech synthesis library implemented in Blueprints.

 Concatenative speech synthesis library and re-speecher voice-mapping library suitable for use in theatrical production, implemented in Blueprints and C++23 based on the MaryTTS repo for Unreal Engine 5.